Explore Topics On This Page

 Will I Have Breast Reduction Scars?

-Scars may remain visible for six months to a year, but continue to fade over time.
+Everyone’s scars heal differently, scars may remain visible for many months, but continue to fade over time.
 Dr. Miller is meticulous about incision placement and takes every measure to minimize post-surgical scarring for a naturally beautiful result.
-If your breast size was only moderately reduced, the scar should blend into the borders of the areola.
-An additional vertical incision may be placed depending on your needs, resulting in a small scar that extends downward towards the breast crease.
-For other patients, the scar may appear in an anchor-like fashion around the areola and discreetly along the natural contour of the breast fold.
 Dr. Miller will let you know what you can expect with regard to scarring when he sees you in a consultation.

 Can I Breastfeed After Breast Reduction?

-Certain techniques may be employed to increase the chances of preserving nursing function after breast reduction.
-However, the likelihood of breastfeeding after surgery generally depends on the approach necessary to achieve your aesthetic goals.
 Many women who receive a breast reduction still retain the ability to breastfeed after surgery, but we generally recommend that patients wait until any future plans for pregnancy and nursing are complete before undergoing a breast reduction.
-From a cosmetic standpoint, breastfeeding can cause additional skin laxity and volume loss, making the breasts more pendulous than desired.
-With that said, breastfeeding may technically still be possible depending on how the nipple was repositioned and/or resized, as well as whether the nerves and milk ducts were affected during surgery.
 Always discuss your desire for future breastfeeding with Dr. Miller so he can tailor the procedure to your unique needs.

 Although some “breast reduction exercises” claim to naturally decrease the breast size through chest-targeted workouts, these actions merely strengthen the pectoral muscles and are often ineffective in alleviating the physical symptoms of large, pendulous breasts.
 Even if weight loss is achieved, a surgical breast reduction is the only technique to attain a lighter, more aesthetic breast shape proportional to your body frame.
 There is currently no non-surgical alternative that accurately replicates the quality of results provided by breast reduction, as the procedure is designed to create a more comfortable breast size by removing excess skin and breast tissue—an objective that is impossible to achieve without surgery.